 A tool that I love is Block'tivity, a blockchain activity matrix.
-This matrix measures the number of operations performed on a blockchain and compares that to market cap to deliver an Activity Valuation Index.
-They also measure the Capacity Utilisation Index which looks at the ratio of daily blockchain activity to total capacity.
+This matrix measures the number of operations performed on a blockchain and compares that to the market cap to deliver an Activity Valuation Index.
+They also measure the Capacity Utilisation Index which looks at the ratio of daily blockchain activity to the total capacity.

 How does the cryptocurrency/token derive its value?